 The department has a continuing need for qualified on-campus graduate teaching assistants (GTA) to help with undergraduate courses.
 GTA positions are paid about $6000 per academic year (2011-12) including a waiver of tuition and fees.
 See more information on graduate assistantships.

 The earth science department has openings for graduate research assistants (GRA).
 Departmental research projects are underway in Kansas, Colorado, Canada, Europe, China, and elsewhere.
 Research assistants are needed with backgrounds in remote sensing, GIS, meteorology, climatology, hydrology, paleontology, soil science, and other areas of earth science.
 GRA positions may be paid up to $8000 per academic year.
-Two special awards are available:

 Graduate Certificate in Geospatial Analysis